 Despite her concerns, Brooks said that she did report the alleged assault to the Essex County Prosecutor and the East Orange Human Resources Director.
 She said that neither took her complaint seriously although she alleged “on information and belief” that Cook had been placed on a short period of administrative leave.

-According to the settlement agreement, the individuals named as defendants in the lawsuit were Anthony Cook, Phyllis Bindi and Berkley Jest.
+According to the settlement agreement, the individuals named as defendants in the lawsuit were Anthony Cook, Phyllis Bindi and Berkely Jest.
+(According to a May 12, 2023 certification filed with the Court, Jest passed away on August 6, 2022.)
 The agreement notes that Bindi was dismissed from the suit prior to settlement.

 The Brooks, Muse and Boccino lawsuit is captioned Kia Brooks, et al v.
 City of East Orange, et al, Docket No. ESX-L-7748-16.
 The trio was represented by Armen McOmber of Red Bank.
 The lawsuit and settlement agreement are on-line here.

 On April 27, 2021, the city and Lieutenant Sheena Grimes entered into a confidential settlement agreement under which the city agreed to pay Grimes $750,000 in exchange for her promise to dismiss her lawsuit and to “never again seek employment” with the city.